awalkaday/awalkaday-art/README.md

 3. __Responsive & Fast__ display for __Web and Mobile__ devices.

 ## Quick Start
-If you have basic knowledge about web development and you like photography, then this open-source project may help you setup a web application to showcase all your creations without much effort.
+If you have basic knowledge of web development and you like photography, then this open-source project may help you set up a web application to showcase all your creations without much effort.

 **Follow the steps below and your website will be live in no time:**